Augustine-cudjoe/calculator/README.md

 # Calculator

 This is a simple Calculator built with reactJs, Bootstrap, and CSS.
-This Calculator can performance basic arithmetic operations.
+This Calculator can perform basic arithmetic operations.

 ## Acknowledgements